-Understanding the three types of levers is key for your level 3 anatomy and physiology exam.
+Today’s blog will help you understand the three types of levers, which is a key part of your level 3 anatomy and physiology exam.
 Further still, knowing these levers will help guide your planning and programming towards specific goals your clients have.

-Many learners often tell us that this particular topic is tough to get your head around.
-Check out the short poem below and diagram showing the three types of levers and where they show up in the body.
+Check out the short poem below and the diagram showing the three types of levers and where they show up in the body.
 Make sure to drop any questions below in the comments box as well! 🙂

 First up, all levers fall into one of three types of lever.